ericpham168/TravelApi.Solution/README.md

 #### _practice building an API_

-#### By: **Michelle Morin, Joseph Wangemann, Jonathan Carlos, Kristina Hengster Tintor**, March 30-31, 2020
+#### By: **Michelle Morin, Joseph Wangemann, Jonathan Carlos, Kristina Hengster Tintor**, March 30-April 2, 2020

 ## Description

-_This API allows users to GET and POST reviews about various travel destinations around the world._
+_This API allows users to GET, POST, PUT, and DELETE reviews about various travel destinations around the world._

 ## Specification user stories:
 * A user is able to GET and POST reviews about travel destinations.
 * A user is able to GET reviews by country, city, or destination name.
 Reviews are returned in order of highest to lowest rating.
 * A user is able to see the most popular travel destinations by overall rating.
-* A user is able to PUT and DELETE reviews, but only if that user wrote them.
+* A user is able to PUT and DELETE reviews.
+* A user is able to receive a JSON web token (expires 1 day after issuance) by sending a valid username and password in a POST request to '/users/authenticate'.
+Web tokens are not currently used to authenticate user requests to GET/POST/PUT/DELETE reviews.

 ## Setup/Installation Requirements